 Studies such as those conducted by Jean and Simard (2013), Chalipa (2013), and Lee and Lin (2019) present a nuanced perspective, revealing the similarity of deductive and inductive methods in terms of learning outcomes.
 More specifically, Jean and Simard's (2013) empirical study revealed comparable learning outcomes between deductive and inductive approaches, despite student preferences for deductive instruction.
-In the Iranian context, Chalipa (2013) found no significant difference in the influence of inductive and deductive grammar teaching on Iranian university students, challenging some of the previous studies that presumed a greater efficacy for deductive and deductive and deductive teaching methods found no significant differences between groups, challenging the prevailing assumptions about the efficacy of one approach over the other.
+In the Iranian context, Chalipa (2013) found no significant difference in the influence of inductive and deductive grammar teaching on Iranian university students, challenging some of the previous studies that presumed a greater efficacy for deductive approaches.
+Similarly, Lee and Lin's (2019) investigation into the acquisition and retention of vocabulary through inductive and deductive teaching methods found no significant differences between groups, challenging the prevailing assumptions about the efficacy of one approach over the other.